squid-cache/squid-cache.github.io/Features/CommCleanup.rst

  * The socket reading operations need an API polished up.

  * The socket writing operations need an API polished up.

- * FD handling throughout the code needs to be polished up to pass Connection objects instead of raw FD.

 ----
 CategoryFeature CategoryWish